Spiderbuttons/BETAS/README.md

+﻿> # This documentation is outdated and not going to be updated.
+Please use the correct documentation [here](https://stardew.button.gay/docs/betas).

-﻿# Button's Extra Trigger Action Stuff
+# Button's Extra Trigger Action Stuff

 First off, if you are a mod user and not a mod author, you've made a wrong turn.
 This page isn't for you.
 Begone, user!